-I’m drooling over this chocolate orange bark recipe, but this deliciously quick and easy, dessert has an ulterior motive.
+I’m drooling over this chocolate orange bark recipe.

 You can pretty much convince me of anything if there’s chocolate (or turquoise) involved!